anaglik/ANDLineChartView/README.md

 ```
 Font and colors are customizable through class properties.

-ANDLineChartView works well with autolayout, to see it in action with UIScrollView see example project.
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, just clone repo and open ANDLineChartView.xcworkspace .

 ## Screenshot